Senegal

 Economic Impact

-The large majority of Senegal's exports are eligible for EBA preferences
+Share of Senegal's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification